Employers: Take Steps Now for Affordable Care Act Compliance

 Supreme Court Decision on ACA - Background

 On June 28th, in a 5-4 decision, the Supreme Court upheld the Affordable Care Act.
 A total of 26 states, several individuals and the National Federation of Independent Business had challenged the constitutionality of the Act.
-Specifically, they questioned the constitutionality of the individual mandate and the expansion of Medicaid coverage to include all individuals whose income falls below 133% of the poverty level.
+Specifically, they questioned the constitutionality of the individual mandate and the expansion of Medicaid coverage to include all individuals whose income falls below 133 percent of the poverty level.

 With respect to the individual mandate, Chief Justice Roberts, in writing for the majority, concluded that although Congress does not have the authority to require individuals to have health insurance, it does have the authority to tax individuals who do not.
 This means that most Americans will be required to maintain minimum essential health coverage.
 If individuals choose not to do so, they will be required to make a "shared responsibility payment" to the IRS.